 Mono(C#) support in Godot

-You can enable C# support in using the Mono SDK from Microsoft.
-Only do this if you have downloaded Mono version of Godot instead of Standard version.
+You can enable C# support by using the Mono SDK from Microsoft.
+Only do this if you have downloaded the Mono version of Godot instead of the Standard version.

 sudo apt install gnupg ca-certificates